kragen/dernocua/text/adversarial-control.md

-The reinforcement learning problem is in some sense more general, in the sense that in model predictive control, the control system is given a model of the system being controlled (the "plant") which is presumed to be correct, so it can predict the effects of its actions, but a reinforcement learner doesn't initially know what behaviors will have what effects; it must build that world model by observing the results of different behaviors.
+The reinforcement learning problem is in some sense more general, in the sense that in model predictive control, the control system is given a model of the system being controlled (the “plant”) which is presumed to be correct, so it can predict the effects of its actions, but a reinforcement learner doesn’t initially know what behaviors will have what effects; it must build that world model by observing the results of different behaviors.
 This means that it benefits greatly from doing some undirected exploration, focusing its actions on the